-Students at Marymount have the opportunity to take their study of politics global, through coursework and field experiences at any of a number of partner institutions abroad.
+Study abroad programs are fully integrated into the politics curriculum.
+Students at Marymount are strongly encouraged (although not required) to take their study of politics global, through coursework and field experiences at any of a number of partner institutions abroad.
 Some experiences are as brief as one week, others last up to two full semesters.
 See Marymount's Center for Global Education for more details.

 Students who travel abroad for a semester or more may complete coursework that meets some of the requirements for the liberal arts core and for the politics major.
 Here are some examples of Politics students who spent a full semester abroad: